News & Announcements

 Binghamton German Studies alum publishes first English translation of best-selling German novel

-New York Review Books recently published Binghamton German Studies alum Michael Lipkin’s translation of Walter Kempowski’s 1971 best-selling novel Tadellöser & Wolff.
+New York Review Books has published Binghamton German Studies alum Michael Lipkin’s translation of Walter Kempowski’s 1971 best-selling novel Tadellöser & Wolff.
 Lipkin's translation, titled An Ordinary Youth, makes this important work of German literature available to Anglophone readers for the first time.
 The book follows a Rostock family through the history of the Nazi period and offers an intimate glimpse into everyday life under fascism.
 Lipkin is currently a visiting assistant professor of German at Hamilton College.

 Russian alum participates in Teach for America